SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Activate features by holding hand gestures.
+Activate clone functions by holding hand gestures.
 See **Gesture Mapping** for a usage explanation.

 Recommended for users with good Gesture Locking control and want maximum responsiveness during performing.